-In 2018, the global IFLC franchise will celebrate its 16th year and it will be the 4th IFLC in Australia.
-Amity College, in partnership with Affinity Intercultural Foundation will be co-hosting the 2018 International Language and Culture Festival on Saturday, 5th May 2018 at ICC Sydney in Darling Harbour.
+In 2019, the global IFLC franchise will celebrate its 17th year and it will be the 5th IFLC in Australia.
+Sirius College, in partnership with Australian Intercultural Society will be co-hosting the 2019 International Language and Culture Festival on Saturday, 26th October 2019 at Melbourne Convention and Exhibition Centre (MCEC).

-Since the first IFLC in Melbourne in 2015, IFLC has been hosted by the very talented George Donikian and nationally broadcasted on SBS, which has been IFLC’s major media sponsor.
-The IFLC Melbourne program in 2015 and the IFLC Sydney program in 2016 was given national TV coverage with a 1 hour highlights package being broadcasted on SBS One.
-Highlights from the 2017 IFLC Melbourne will also be broadcasted on SBS in November this year.
+Since the first IFLC in Melbourne in 2015, IFLC has been hosted by the very talented TV personality George Donikian.
+The IFLC Melbourne programs in 2015 and 2017 and the IFLC Sydney programs in 2016 & 2018 were nationally broadcasted on SBS One.

 IFLC Opening Address by Governor General of Australia Sir Peter Cosgrove, Sydney Opera House, 2016.